Assignment 3: Short Piece

 - Bounce your mix to disk as a 24-bit WAV or AIFF file.

 In Assignment 2 you practiced making phrases using the sounds you recorded.
 For this assignment, imagine ways of expanding on these phrases to build a complete composition.
 (It’s also okay if you want to abandon those phrases and try a new approach.)

 Continue working with the idea of using in a musical way sounds that are not explicitly musical.
 Often these sounds do not have clear pitch.
 You can work with them as they are, or impose pitch on them using a variety of tools, some of which you may download from this page below.

-How might you tell a musical story with these sounds?
 Consider making use of the spatial resources available to you: left-right panning and depth simulation (via reverberation, volume reduction, and high-frequency roll-off).
 Also consider the continuum between clearly pitched and unpitched, possibly noisy sounds, and use this as a compositional resource.